 Protos clusters together innovative technologies in energy generation and resource management that are leading the way on the clean growth agenda.
 As we move towards net zero carbon emissions, Protos can help businesses meet their sustainability objectives and develop a blueprint for the rest of the UK.

-Protos could create around 3,000 jobs, including opportunities during both construction and operation.
+Protos could create both construction and operation job opportunities.
 Attracting businesses to the area and a creating a cluster of varying companies will create a wide range of job and training opportunities.

 There are various occupiers at Protos who may have job opportunities available.
 We work with our occupiers to understand their resource requirements and help connect them to local employment services to facilitate local jobs.
 To find out what jobs are available please contact the occupiers directly.
 You can find a list of the occupiers here.